 If you advise us of your name and address, we will place your name on our mailing list.
 About one month prior to the next test we will mail you a packet of information, including invitations to our Informational/Orientation Meeting and the test.

-We are NOW RECRUITING for the 2015 Reserve Academy.
+NOW RECRUITING for the January 2016 Reserve Academy!

-ORIENTATION MEETING: Tuesday, March 18th, 2014 at 6:30 PM.
-This meeting will take place at the West Precinct (Public Safety Complex), 505 NW 179th St, Ridgefield, WA 98642.
+Wednesday, October 7, 2015 at 6:30 PM.
+This meeting will take place at the Clark County Sheriff's Office West Precinct (Public Safety Complex), located at 505 NW 179th St, Ridgefield, WA 98642.
 Please RSVP to CntySheriff.ReserveUnit@clark.wa.gov.
-Study guides are optional and will be available for $10.
+Study guides for Written Test are optional, and will be available for $10.

-PHYSICAL AGILITY TEST: Saturday, April 26th, 2014.
-This is by invitation only.
-There is no cost for this, or any remaining testing after this point.
+No cost for this or any remaining testing after this point.

-If you have any questions, or to place your name on the mailing list for the January 2015 Reserve Academy, please contact CntySheriff.ReserveUnit@clark.wa.gov.
+Thank you for your interest in this very special volunteer oportunity with the Clark County Sheriff's Office.
+If you have any questions, or to place your name on the mailing list, contact CntySheriff.ReserveUnit@clark.wa.gov.